Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 |---|---|---|---|

-| Low | Lean stack and heavy personal effort. | $150 to $400 | Prioritise CRM, IDX search, and one simple email sequence before any broad ad spend. |
+| Low | Lean stack and heavy personal effort. | $150 to $400 | Prioritize CRM, IDX search, and one simple email sequence before any broad ad spend. |

-| Mid | Automation plus consistent virtual tours. | $400 to $1500 | Blend tools, a modest ad budget, and light support so you can stay in client facing work. |
+| Mid | Automation plus consistent virtual tours. | $400 to $1500 | Blend tools, a modest ad budget, and light support so you can stay in client-facing work. |

-| High | Full stack with support and coaching. | $1500 plus | Use this tier once you have staff or partners who can own systems and daily optimisation. |
+| High | Full stack with support and coaching. | $1500 plus | Use this tier once you have staff or partners who can own systems and daily optimization. |

 KPIs That Prove Your Tech Stack Is Working